AstarNetwork/growth-program/README.md

 # Ambassador Program

 ## Introduction
-Plasm Network is a Multi-Chain decentralized application layer on Polkadot that natively supports Cross Virtual Machine (X-VM) communication (Ethereum Virtual Machine, WebAssembly) and Layer2 scaling solutions (Optimistic virtual machine, ZK rollups).
+Astar Network is a Multi-Chain decentralized application layer on Polkadot that natively supports Cross Virtual Machine (X-VM) communication (Ethereum Virtual Machine, WebAssembly) and Layer2 scaling solutions (Optimistic virtual machine, ZK rollups).
 Our goal is to become a blockchain that is owned by the community.
 We cannot achieve this without your help.
-As such, we are on the lookout for active members of the community to help support the ecosystem, to help promote and raise awareness of Plasm Network.
-These ambassadors will officially represent us in their respective regions and will play a key role in helping to shape the future of Plasm ecosystem.
+As such, we are on the lookout for active members of the community to help support the ecosystem, to help promote and raise awareness of Astar Network.
+These ambassadors will officially represent us in their respective regions and will play a key role in helping to shape the future of Astar ecosystem.

 ## Criteria
-* Good understanding of Plasm vision, features and latest developments.
+* Good understanding of Astar vision, features and latest developments.
 * Experience with community engagement on social media (Telegram, Discord, meetups).
-* Interested in growing & educating the community for Plasm ecosystem & Web3.0.
+* Interested in growing & educating the community for Astar ecosystem & Web3.0.
-* Committed to helping Plasm Network become a community owned blockchain.
+* Committed to helping Astar Network become a community owned blockchain.

 ## Expectations
 * Foster and grow a strong community in your respective region.
-* Be transparent about your contributions and tasks (add tasks to Notion / Github).
+* Be transparent about your contributions and tasks (add tasks to Hubspot).
 * Translation of articles into your native language.
 * Organisation of meetups for the local community (once Covid settles down).
 * Attend events and conferences on behalf of the team.